 Today it is hard to visualize the difficulties faced in 1890 by a tiny population of uneasily accepted newcomers to Zimbabwe who were isolated by many hundreds of kilometres of difficult and hazardous country from their supply base at Fort Tuli.
-Wet weather and flooded rivers often cut them off for weeks at a time; disease, especially horse-sickness and rinderpest killed their transport animals; plus there were the uncertainties of a local population, the Boers in the Transvaal republic, and the Portuguese in Manicaland.
+Wet weather and flooded rivers often cut them off for weeks at a time; disease, especially horse-sickness and rinderpest killed their transport animals; plus there were the uncertainties of a local population, the Boers in the Transvaal Republic, and the Portuguese claiming Manicaland.

 For the return journey retrace the same route as the quickest way to get back to the A4.